Residence Hall Accommodations

-- All mattresses are allergen free.
+- All mattresses are sealed and allergen free.

 - Fisher does not “hold” accommodated rooms when students leave housing for any reason.
 If a student is in an accommodated room and then not living on campus for a period of time, a new request must be put forth prior to returning to housing.

 Housing accommodation requests and supporting documentation for students must be received by: